COMP2116-Ma-Mario-Game-Game/RankingBoard-Server/README.md

 # RankingBoard-Server
-Description: This back-end is for supporting the game's ranking system.
+This back-end is for supporting the game's ranking system.
-Development partten: django 4.2